Understanding the duty to accommodate during an assessment process in the federal public service

 In order to determine detailed and precise accommodation measures for each individual, accommodation consultants require detailed and specific information about the functional limitations of a candidate.
 In the case of a learning disability, the PSC requires a Psycho-Educational Assessment Report (or Neuropsychological) that has been issued by a registered psychologist in good standing with the provincial college of psychologists.

-You can obtain a psycho-educational assessment by contacting a registered psychologist who specialises in learning disabilities.
+You can obtain a psycho-educational assessment by contacting a registered psychologist who specializes in learning disabilities.
 Depending on where you live in Canada, there are several resources for locating a psychologist.
 Neuropsychological assessments can also be appropriate if their purpose is to lay out the complete cognitive profile of the candidate.

 How do I find a psychologist?